Kodeine99/HuceDocsClient/README.md

 With Horizon UI you will find many examples for pages like NFTs Pages, Authentication Pages, Profile and so on.
 Just choose between a Basic Design or a cover and you are good to go!

-### 🎉 [NEW] Horizon UI Components
-All the main components from both versions, this will help you to see and interact with all & the latest added components of Horizon (also, new components are on the way, stay tuned)! ⚡️
-<a href="https://horizon-ui.com/components/?ref=readme-horizon" target="_blank">See all components</a>

-### Documentation

-Each element is well presented in a very complex documentation.
-You can read more about the <a href="https://horizon-ui.com/documentation/docs/introduction?ref=readme-horizon" target="_blank">documentation here.</a>

 ### Quick Start

 Install Horizon UI by running either of the following: